git-time-metric/gtm-sublime3-plugin/README.md

 ### Installation

-Use [Package Control](https://packagecontrol.io), this package only supports Sublime Text 3.

-In addition to the plug-in you will need to install GTM.
-Checkout the main [GTM repository](https://github.com/git-time-metric/gtm) for more information.
+Installing GTM is a two step process.
+First, it's recommended you install the GTM executable that the plug-in integrates with and then install the Sublime 3 GTM plug-in.
+Please submit an issue if you have any problems and/or questions.

+1. Follow the [Getting Started](https://github.com/git-time-metric/gtm/blob/master/README.md) section to install the GTM executable for your operating system.
+2. Install the plug-in via [Package Control](https://packagecontrol.io).